CropPro-package/CropPro/README.md

 # CropPro

-A parkage for data organisation, classification and visualisation of archaeobotanical data to understand crop processing stage
+A package for data organisation, classification and visualisation of archaeobotanical data to understand crop processing stage

 <!-- badges: start -->